OSU-Tulsa professor presentation to explore web accessibility

 Tuesday, March 27, 2007

-TULSA – There is a wealth of information available to anyone who wants to explore
+A wealth of information is available to anyone who wants to explore the Internet.

-the Internet.
-But many web users, including the visually and hearing impaired, may
+However, many web users, including the visually and hearing impaired, may be locked

 Oklahoma State University-Tulsa professor Dr. Nicholas C. Romano, Jr., will explore

-the economical, social and legal importance of web site accessibility in his lecture
+the economic, social and legal importance of website accessibility in his lecture

 “Web Accessibility Research: Disabled Users Still Locked Out” on March 29th at 6 p.m.